asyncapi/website/pages/blog/json-schema-beyond-validation.md

   <figcaption className="text-center text-gray-400 text-sm">Displays the overall process of validating data using JSON Schema.</figcaption>
 </figure>

-The JSON Schema defines that the JSON data should be an object, which requires a property called `someRequiredProperty` to always be present and an optional property called `someOptionalProperty`. `someRequiredProperty` should validate against an integer and and `someOptionalProperty` against an arbitrary string.
+The JSON Schema defines that the JSON data should be an object, which requires a property called `someRequiredProperty` to always be present and an optional property called `someOptionalProperty`. `someRequiredProperty` should validate against an integer and `someOptionalProperty` against an arbitrary string.
 The schema also dictates that no additional properties (`"additionalProperties": false`) may be allowed.
 There is also some metadata defined, called `$id` and `$schema`, but they are not important for this example.

 If we then take a look at the example [data instances](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-01#section-4.2), the first one contains the required property, and the second one both the required and the optional property.

-The data and the JSON Schema can then together, validate whether the data is an instance of the schema i.e. validate whether the data comply with the validation rules and giving a simple true or false statement whether they are compatible.
+The data and the JSON Schema can then together, validate whether the data is an instance of the schema, i.e., validate whether the data comply with the validation rules and giving a simple true or false statement whether they are compatible.

-This is an extremely powerful tool which allows you to create complex validation rules for data, that would not otherwise be easy to do, if you used other specification which defines the data model using [TypeSchema](https://typeschema.org/), [JTD](https://datatracker.ietf.org/doc/html/rfc8927), etc.
+JSON Schema is an extremely powerful tool which allows you to create complex validation rules for data, that would not otherwise be easy to do, if you used other specification which defines the data model using [TypeSchema](https://typeschema.org/), [JTD](https://datatracker.ietf.org/doc/html/rfc8927), etc.

 ## The problems of using JSON Schema as data definitions